-"The agencies believe that research data collected with the use of public funds should be responsibly and effectively managed and belong, to the fullest extent possible, in the public domain and available for reuse by others"
+"The agencies believe that research data collected through the use of public funds should be responsibly and securely managed and be, where ethical, legal and commercial obligations allow, available for reuse by others"

-( DRAFT- Tri-Agency Research Data Management Policy For Consultation, 2018)
+( Tri-Agency Research Data Management Policy For Consultation, 2021)

 "As publicly funded organizations, the agencies are strong advocates for making the results of the research they fund as accessible as possible.
 In promoting access to research results, they aspire to advance knowledge, avoid research duplication and encourage reuse, maximize research benefits to Canadians and showcase the accomplishments of Canadian researchers"

 (Tri-Agency Statement of Principles on Digital Data Management, 2016)

 Data deposit is now a common and expected part of the research process.
 Several examples are listed below of funding agency and publisher expectations with regard to data deposit.

 "All research data collected with the use of SSHRC funds must be preserved and made available for use by others within a reasonable period of time.
 SSHRC considers "a reasonable period" to be within two years of the completion of the research project for which the data was collected".